rajalaxmiKhatai2002/javascript_webbocket/README.md

 2.string
 -it represents textual data and is encoded as a sequence of 16-bit unsigned integer values representing UTF-16 code units.
 3.boolean
--it represents a logical entity and is inhavited by two by values true and false they are usually used for conditiobnal operations such as ternary operator if else ,while and etc.
+-it represents a logical entity and is inhavited by two by values true and false they are usually used for conditiobnal operations such as ternary operator, if else ,while and etc.
 4.undefined
+-
 5.null
 6.symbol
+-sysmbol is an unique and immutable primitive value and may be used as a key of an object properties.the purpose of symbol is to create unique property key that are guarented not to claus with keys of other code.
 7.bigInt
+-its a numeric primtive in javascript that can represents integers with our arbitary magnitudes.With bigInt we can safely store and operate on large integers even beyond the safe integer limit for numbers. note:undefined shows us the lake of a value whereas null shows us the lake of objects.